cncoulter/cncoulter.github.io/_posts/2016-06-01-The-House-on-Mango-Street.md

 ---
 layout: post
 title: "The House on Mango Street by Sandra Cisneros"
 permalink:
 published: true
 date: 2016-06-01 01:09
-category:
-tag:
+categories:
 - reading
+tags:
+- Sandra Cisneros
 ---

-***The House on Mango Street* by Sandra Cisneros.
-New York: Vintage Contemporaries, 1991.
-Originally published by Arte Público Press in 1984.**
+<p style="color: gray;">New York: Vintage Contemporaries, 1991.
+Originally published by Arte Público Press in 1984.</p>

 *The House on Mango Street* is a short book—110 pages.
 It’s composed of vignettes, each about 2 pages long.
 None of the vignettes especially wowed me, but they are all recognizably well-written.